Pedro Arrupe Volunteers

-We are a student led community with the mission to accompany our local Bronx neighbors in prayer, service, solidarity, and reflection.
+We are a multifaith and interfaith student led community with the mission to accompany our Bronx neighbors in prayer, service, solidarity, and reflection.

 What do we do?

-We work with churches and other organizations in our local Bronx community, assisting with various projects including:
+We work with churches and other organizations in our Bronx community, collaborating with various projects including:

 - Soup kitchens

-- Midnight Run meal preparation for people experiencing homelessness
+- Midnight Run meal preparation and distribution for people experiencing homelessness

 - Habitat for Humanity Neighborhood Restoration

 - Health and Resource Information fairs